mathewgomas-alfred/mathewgomas.io/untranslatable_pages/intro_hacking_krita.rst

 Getting in Touch
 ----------------

 If you're working on a bug fix, or maybe a bit of GUI polish, you might get stumped.
 The best thing to do then is to get in touch with the rest of the Krita team.
 Part of the fun of working on an open source application is the community, after all!
-Join us on ``#krita on webchat.freenode.net`` (keep in mind that most people are in Europe or India) and just ask your question.
+Join us on ``#krita on libera.chat`` (keep in mind that most people are in Europe or India) and just ask your question.
 Stay around, especially if you don't get an answer immediately.
 Some of the developers have their irc client open permanently and will often answer questions hours later!

 You can also send mail to the mailinglist: ``kimageshop@kde.org``.
 It's better not to send mail to individual developers directly, you might accidentally pick someone who hasn't got the answer, and miss the chance of getting your question answered by another Krita developer.